 Nowadays, regardless of the model or brand of forklift you choose, they depend on hydraulic fluid for their steering and lifting abilities.
 Keep in mind that hydraulics serves as the lifeline or you can say, the “lifeblood” of your lift truck.
-Without this important fluid, you are exposing and increasing the chances of your forklift to encounter a breakdown.
+Without this important fluid, you are exposing and increasing the chances of your forklift encountering a breakdown.
 Regardless of whether you plan to use the machine to lift a 1,000 lbs. or 20,000 lbs. weight, an efficiently functioning forklift relies on the right amount of hydraulic fluid.

 If your forklift does not have enough hydraulic fluid, it will decrease the functionality of your lift truck and hinder the steering ability.
 On the other hand, an overabundance of the fluid means it will cause spills and leaks, leading to environmental dangers and safety problems.

-From our experts at Moffett truck, here’s a comprehensive guide on how you can check the fluid of your Moffett truck.
+From our experts at Moffett Truck, here’s a comprehensive guide on how you can check the fluid of your Moffett truck.

 Checking the Hydraulic Fluid

 Did you just notice something is not right with your lift truck?
-Is your lift truck moving slow and making an abnormal nose?
+Is your lift truck moving slowly and making an abnormal nose?
 How many days is it since you last filled your hydraulic fluid?
 Maybe it’s the right time you should consider checking the levels of the hydraulic fluid.
 Nevertheless, the question is, how can you be sure that you are doing this right?

 - Get Your Dipstick: For various forklift models, many OEM (Original Equipment Managers) provide the exact dipstick.
-For example, pneumatic tire trucks, and cushion tire use the same dipstick with the masts ranging from single all the way to triple stage.
+For example, pneumatic tire trucks, and cushion tires use the same dipstick with the masts ranging from single all the way to triple stage.
 For other pneumatic forklifts, you can use the sides that have P1-P3 markings.
 With cushion lift trucks, you can use the sides of the dipstick with C1-C3 markings.
 For further reference, you should also check the operator manual for the number you should use to contact your local dealer.

 - Park Properly on a Leveled Ground: You should make sure that your lift truck is not at an angle, on an uphill or uneven surface.
-Make sure to lower the forks on the ground level and avoid tilting it forward or backward.
+Make sure to lower the forks to the ground level and avoid tilting it forward or backwards.
 If they remain at an elevated angle, some of the fluid levels would be in the lift cylinders and you would not be able to gather enough reading.

 - Use the dipstick to confirm and check the fluid level